-• The Sponsor has the right to appoint a Class II Sponsor Director and a Class III Sponsor Director during the period commencing on the date of the consummation of the Business Combination and ending on the earlier of (i) the date immediately following Cellebrite's 2023 annual general meeting of its shareholders and (ii) the date on which the Sponsor Parties beneficially own in the aggregate less than two-thirds (2/3) of the number of Ordinary Shares beneficially owned by the Sponsor Parties on the date of the consummation of the Business Combination.
-Following such period and until the earlier of (i) the date immediately prior to Cellebrite's 2023 annual general meeting of its shareholders and (ii) the date on which the Sponsor Parties beneficially own in the aggregate less than one-third (1/3) of the number of Ordinary Shares beneficially owned by the Sponsor Parties on the consummation of the Business Combination, the Sponsor has the right to appoint a Class III Sponsor Director.
+The Sponsor has the right to appoint a Class II Sponsor Director and a Class III Sponsor Director during the period commencing on the date of the consummation of the Business Combination and ending on the earlier of (i) the date immediately following Cellebrite's 2023 annual general meeting of its shareholders and (ii) the date on which the Sponsor Parties beneficially own in the aggregate less than two-thirds (2/3) of the number of Ordinary Shares beneficially owned by the Sponsor Parties on the date of the consummation of the Business Combination.
+Following such period and until the earlier of (i) the date immediately prior to Cellebrite's 2023 annual general meeting of its shareholders and (ii) the date on which the Sponsor Parties beneficially own in the aggregate less than one-third (1/3) of the number of Ordinary Shares beneficially own in the aggregate less than one-third (1/3) of the Business Combination, the Sponsor has the right to appoint a Class III Sponsor Director.